 Eat The Right Organic Foods!
 If we’re detoxing, then it makes sense to choose organic foods.
 They have higher levels of vitamins, minerals, and nutrients and support your immune system.
 They’re free of toxins and they taste better.
 Eat lots of fresh fruits, vegetables, beans, whole-grains, nuts, and seeds.
 Increase your fiber and cut out processed and junk food altogether.

 Smoothies and Juices!
 Daily delicious drinks made with leafy greens, fruits, and some veggies are healthy, nutritious and contain alkalizing minerals that help your body detox.

 Probiotics!
 If we have an unhealthy diet, our gut can be the breeding grounds for bad bacteria and yeast.
 Adding probiotics will increase the good bacteria in our GI tract and help detox the toxic chemicals in our bodies.
 They also help eliminate candida and help cleanse the liver.

 Walk or Yoga!
 Simple and gentle exercises like walking or doing yoga will help eliminate toxins.
 Sweating unclogs pores and assists the kidneys by releasing toxins through the skin.

 Dry Brush!
 If you haven’t heard of dry brushing, then lend an ear.
 Dry brushing exfoliates, unclogs pores, stimulates circulation and encourages lymph drainage.
 It may even reduce or eliminate cellulite!

 Meditate!
 Meditation has enormous benefits for our mind, body and spirit.
-It gives our bodies a chance to relax, rejuvinate and recharge.
+It gives our bodies a chance to relax, rejuvenate, and recharge.
 Meditation can also offer spiritual cleansing.
-As we align with and invite higher frequencies, we will experience more clarity, inner peace, harmony and wellbeing.
-There are several mediations that clear the mind or the whole body.
+As we align with and invite higher frequencies, we will experience more clarity, inner peace, harmony, and wellbeing.
+There are several meditations that clear the mind or the whole body.